 The high tech industry is currently booming as Toronto is becoming a major city in that arena.
 A tech talent report from 2017 listed 22, 500 new technology jobs – far greater than New York City at 5370.
 Some of the industry from the States has immigrated to Toronto, and it’s largely considered to be because the level of talent here is so high.

-Toronto also has a number of very high level institutions like the University of Toronto, which offer excellent academic training to future high-tech workers.
-People move to Toronto from the US to study and they stay on afterwards because of the number of opportunities.
+Toronto also has a number of very high-level institutions like the University of Toronto, which offer excellent academic training to future high-tech workers.
+People move to Toronto from the US to study and they decide to apply for permanent residency (PR) afterwards because of the number of opportunities.

 Spring and summer are really lovely seasons in Canada.
 The flowers start blooming, the sun comes out, and it stays for quite a few months.
 Sometimes it can get hot in the summer, even up into the 30s.
 However, much of the time it stays in an ideal zone around 25.

-Canadian fall is truly beautiful and ethereal, with its coloured leaves in shades of reds, oranges, yellows and purples falling on the ground where you walk and crunching under your feet.
+Canadian fall is truly beautiful and ethereal, with its coloured leaves in shades of reds, oranges, yellows and purples falling on the ground where you walk and crunch under your feet.
 The temperature starts to get cooler during this time, especially at night.
-It can get extra rainy in fall sometimes, although in Canada it rains in every season.
+It can get extra rainy in the fall sometimes, although in Canada it rains every season.